BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

             return None

-Integrating the extended platform into the module
+Integrating the Extended Platform into the Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to ensure that the platform will be created as expected we need to make some changes in 4 different files
+To ensure that the platform will be created as expected, we need to make some changes in 4 different files
 |br| ``autosubmit/job/job.py`` - see in GitHub `job.py <https://github.com/BSC-ES/autosubmit/blob/v4.1.13/autosubmit/job/job.py>`_.
 |br| ``autosubmit/autosubmit.py`` - see in GitHub `autosubmit.py <https://github.com/BSC-ES/autosubmit/blob/v4.1.13/autosubmit/autosubmit.py>`_.
 |br| ``autosubmit/platforms/paramiko_submitter.py`` - see in GitHub `paramiko_submitter.py <https://github.com/BSC-ES/autosubmit/blob/v4.1.13/autosubmit/platforms/paramiko_submitter.py>`_.

-|br| ``type`` is defined in the yaml file that configures a platform as it's shown :ref:`here <TargetPlatform>`
+|br| ``type`` is defined in the YAML file that configures a platform as it's shown :ref:`here <TargetPlatform>`
 to determine the scheduler.

 .. warning::
-    The number written down to each of the files could become obsolete locally as files get updated so they should be
+    The numbers noted down to each of the files could become obsolete locally as files get updated so they should be
     seen more as a reference

-``autosubmit/autosubmit.py`` in `line 2538 <https://github.com/BSC-ES/autosubmit/blob/v4.1.13/autosubmit/autosubmit.py#L2537>`_  add a new ``String`` making sure the new platform type is considered
+``autosubmit/autosubmit.py`` in `line 2538 <https://github.com/BSC-ES/autosubmit/blob/v4.1.13/autosubmit/autosubmit.py#L2537>`_  add a new ``string`` making sure the new platform type is considered
 the same as SLURM platform, as we expect a similar behaviour.

 .. code-block:: python